a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 “This Was a Poet”: A Virtual Tour of the Emily Dickinson Museum

 Enjoy a virtual “armchair” tour of the home of renowned 19th-century American poet Emily Dickinson.
 The Museum comprises two historic houses.
 You’ll visit the Homestead where Dickinson was born in 1830, produced nearly 2,000 poems, and died in 1886.
-Next door, you’ll get a special peek into The Evergreens, an untouched Victorian interior that was home to the poet’s brother, beloved sister-in-law Susan, and their children.
+Next door, you will see The Evergreens, an untouched Victorian interior that was home to the poet’s brother, beloved sister-in-law Susan, and their children.
 Through this live talk shared over Zoom and accompanied by images of the Amherst houses, landscape, and historic interiors, your tour guide will transport you into the very rooms where Dickinson found her inspiration.
 Along the way, you’ll learn about the poet and her family’s daily life through her own words.

 Virtual Tours can be offered at 45- or 60-minutes with an optional 15-minute Q&A. Museum guides access virtual group tours using their own videoconferencing technology and will screenshare and advance their own powerpoint presentation.
 You will be asked to host and provide the videoconferencing platform for this program.